 Our Adjudicative Reporting Dashboard provides regulated entities with more transparency into our adjudicative process, in particular the metrics and targets we have set to measure the efficiency of our decision-making.
 First published in 2021, the dashboard is updated twice per year.

-What follows is a summary of achievements against our adjudicative targets for the 2024-2025 fiscal year.
+What follows is a summary of achievements against our adjudicative targets for Q1 and Q2 of Fiscal 2025-2026.

 Current Report

-- The OEB issued 299 decisions in Fiscal 2024-2025 – 90% of panel decisions and 100% of Delegated Authority decisions were issued in accordance with the total cycle time performance standards (the panel target is 85% while the Delegated Authority target is 95%).
+- The OEB issued 109 decisions in Q1 and Q2 of Fiscal 2025-2026 – 75% of panel decisions and 97% of Delegated Authority decisions were issued in accordance with the total cycle time performance standards (the panel target is 85% while the Delegated Authority target is 95%).
+Several applications whose metrics are included in this mid-year Dashboard and which have missed certain of the metrics are carry over proceedings commenced in the prior fiscal year.

 - Of all decisions issued, 74% were issued more than 14 days in advance of the decision metric date.

-- March 2025 was the month in which the most decisions were issued by the OEB.
-Fifty-five decisions were issued in this month, or 18% of all decisions).
+- July 2025 was the month during which most decisions were issued by the OEB.
+Twenty-four decisions were issued this month, or 22 % of all decisions.

 Total Decisions Issued

-68% of the decisions issued in Fiscal 2024-2025 were for applications related to electricity.
+72% of the decisions issued in Q1 and Q2 of Fiscal 2025-2026 were for applications related to electricity.

-41% of all the decisions issued were for Licence applications, Rates comprised 32% of decisions, followed by Facilities (25%) and Mergers, Amalgamations, Acquisitions and Divestitures (2%).
+58% of all the decisions issued were for Licence applications, Facilities comprised 21% of decisions, followed by Rates (15%) and Mergers, Amalgamations, Acquisitions and Divestitures (6%).

 Decision Issuance Spectrum

-In addition to monitoring whether a decision is issued on time or late, the OEB also monitors the degree to which decisions were issued early or late relative to the total cycle time decision metric date established by the applicable performance standard.
+In addition to monitoring whether a decision is issued on time, the OEB also monitors the degree to which decisions were issued early or late relative to the total cycle time decision metric date established by the applicable performance standard.
 This Decision Issuance Spectrum highlights the fact that 74% of decisions issued this reporting period were issued more than two weeks in advance of the total cycle time metric date.
-Two key drivers of this are that (a) licence applications tend to be mechanistic and therefore adjudicated under delegated authority and (b) complete settlement proposals were filed in several rates proceedings, which generally reduces the amount of time required for decision writing by Commissioners.

 Key Documents

 The OEB issues many documents aside from decisions each month.
 Key Documents refers to all other documents that are issued by the OEB but are not a final Decision and Order (e.g., Notice, Procedural Order, Letter to Industry, etc.).
-The OEB issued 41 Key Documents on average each month of Fiscal 2024-2025.
+The OEB issued 41 Key Documents on average each month of Q1 and Q2 of Fiscal 2025-2026.

 Average Time for Procedural Order No. 1 (PO#1), Decision Writing and Total Cycle